 More Convenient XML Validation Help

-XMLSpy includes the patented Smart Fix XML validation, which provides extensive information about each validation error – as well as options for fixing each error that you can apply automatically, with a single click.
+XMLSpy includes Smart Fix XML validation, which provides extensive information about each validation error – as well as options for fixing each error that you can apply automatically, with a single click.

 In addition to showing this information in the text view messages window, XMLSpy now also indicated validation errors (indicated by a red exclamation point) and Smart Fix opportunities (a light bulb) in the margin, directly next to the code in question.